UncleRus/esp-idf-lib/examples/impulse_sensor/default/README.md

-# Example for `anemometer` driver
+# Example for `impulse_counter` driver

 ## What it does

-It shows anemometer impulse wind sensor sensor data in a loop.
+It shows anemometer - impulse wind speed sensor data in a loop.

 ## Wiring